-The use of non-disclosure agreements by Christian ministries has come under scrutiny recently due to their misuse in covering up financial and sexual scandals.
+Christian ministries’ use of non-disclosure agreements has come under scrutiny recently due to their misuse in covering up financial and sexual scandals.

-I wonder what Jesus would think about the use of non-disclosure agreements in the church today?
+I wonder what Jesus would think about using non-disclosure agreements in the church today?

 What is a non-disclosure agreement?

-A Non-Disclosure Agreement (NDA) is a legally binding agreement that compels the involved parties to keep specified information a secret.
+A Non-Disclosure Agreement (NDA) is a legally binding agreement that compels the parties to keep specified information a secret.
 An NDA will identify the parties involved, define what is deemed confidential, define the extent of the receiving party’s confidentiality, duties and exclusions, and whether and when the agreement will terminate.